karthib4l4ji/reverse_shell/README.md

 * When you are running the ```server.py``` script type __help__ to view the menu

 **Essentials** <br />
-* Pyinstaller will makes the life easier to pack and run the ```client.py```scripts on the target systems without even the python interpreter installed on it.
+* PyInstaller will makes the life easier to pack and run the ```client.py```scripts on the target systems without even the python interpreter installed on it.
-* Use Pyinstaller to pack the ```client.py``` script with python applications and also to convert in executable
+* Use PyInstaller to pack the ```client.py``` script with python applications and also to convert in executable
-* Create the favicon by using Pyinstaller to make the script looks like legitimate one.
+* Create the favicon by using PyInstaller to make the script looks like legitimate one.
+* Click [here](https://pyinstaller.readthedocs.io/en/stable/usage.html) for more about usage of PyInstaller.

 **Disclaimer**<br />